jcollum/kishar-nine/README.md

 `07-nativebase`: demonstrates use of native-base (http://nativebase.io/)

-`08-material-part2`: another set of material elements, toggles, switches and checkboxes
+`08-material-part2`: another set of material elements: toggles, switches and checkboxes

 ### Getting going
 1. clone the repo